OctopusDeploy/blog/blog/2021-07/octo-as-target/index.md

 ## What is out of scope

 The proposed steps quite deliberately do not attempt to introduce any new processes or paradigms to deployment processes or runbooks.
-They are focused on automating the same interactions typically performed through the UI.
+They are focused on automating the same interactions typically performed through the UI, likely as part of a runbook.

 ## The new target